 So now what?

 Every year styles are updated and changed.
-This could mean they fit differently, sizing is different, or they just “feel” different.
+This could mean they fit; differently, sizing is different, or they just “feel” different.
 Updates typically work for the majority of runners, but that doesn’t mean 100%.
 Every year there are several running shoes you’ll probably need to adjust your size.

-I will say, current styles and models of shoes are never any cheaper online.
-Older styles of shoes might be cheaper but they will also last less time.
+Finally, current styles and models of shoes are never any cheaper online.
+Older styles of shoes might be cheaper, but they will also last less time.
 If a shoe sits in a warehouse for long periods of time, it’s more likely to break down quickly.

-Hopefully, you are able to get as many miles out of your running shoes as possible (staying healthy of course).
+Hopefully, you can get as many miles out of your running shoes as possible (staying healthy, of course).

-Question for you: How often do you replace your running shoes?
+Question for you: How do you tell if you need new running shoes?